nilshaakonlehr/nilslehr_website/content/publication/exley_lehr_terry_2020/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: []
+publication_types: [3]

 # Publication name and optional abbreviated publication name.
 publication:
 publication_short:

-abstract: Need fluctuates over the business cycle, yet little is known about nonprofit behavior over the cycle.
-This paper exploits data from millions of US nonprofit tax returns and provides key descriptive facts about nonprofits in the face of economic fluctuations.
-Nonprofit revenue, balance sheets, and spending contract during bad times and grow in good times.
-Nevertheless, nonprofits partially smooth expenditure relative to income.
-Nonprofits sharply differ from for-profit firms, which exhibit stronger procyclicality and little smoothing.
-These facts add to the charitable giving literature, documenting outcomes for charities rather than contributors, and the business cycle literature, highlighting distinct nonprofit versus for-profit cyclicality.
+abstract: Need fluctuates over the business cycle.
+We conduct a survey revealing a desire for nonprofit activities to countercyclically expand during downturns.
+We then demonstrate, using comprehensive US nonprofit data drawn from millions of tax returns, that the public’s hopes are disappointed.
+Nonprofit expenditure, revenue, and balance sheets fluctuate procyclically: contracting during national and local downturns.
+This finding is evident even for a narrow group of nonprofits the public most wishes would expand during downturns, e.g., those providing critical needs like food or housing.
+Our new facts contribute to the charitable giving, nonprofit, and business cycle literatures.

 # Summary.
 An optional shortened abstract.
 summary: []